kevinselwyn/nessemble/docs/pages/packages.md

 # Packages

+`nessemble` also includes a built-in package manager.
 Packages can be published, installed, and used in projects.

+See the section on [Registry](/registry) to create your own registry of `nessemble` packages.

 ## Search